 Make sure that hoists and other lifting equipment are of sufficient capacity to safely handle the pump assembly.
-If chains or cables must be used, make certain that they are positioned so that they will not damage the pump, and so that the load will be balanced.
+If chains or cables are used in lifting, make certain that they are positioned so that they will not damage the pump, and so that the load will be balanced.